ryanpickering/module5-humanitiesvisualization/exercises.md

 4. Let's see what we've got.
 To see the website version of your gh-pages branch, you go to ```<yourusername>.github.io/<reponame>/myfontchoice.html``` <- ie, the final part of the url is the name of the document in your repo.
 Do that now.
 You should see a simple webpage, with two very distinctive fonts.
 5. Now: let's slide your font choices into the html.
 Go to your html page in your gh-pages repo (ie, not the ```github.io``` version, but the ```github.com/<yourusername>/<repo>/myfontchoice.html``` version.
 Hit the edit button.
 Look closely at line 6.
 Do you see my two fonts?
 Do you see the pipe character between them?
 That tells google you want *both* fonts.
 Go look at the google fonts page again to grab the exact name for your fonts (ie, uppercase letters make a difference!) and paste them into line 5 appropriately.
 7. Lines 8 and 14 specify which font to use for headers, and which font to use for body text.
 Change appropriately.
 Commit your changes.
+8. Go to the ```github.io``` version of your repository (if you forget the address, you can find it under the 'settings' button on your normal repository page when you're in the gh-pages branch).
+Reload the page a couple of times to clear the older version you've already looked at and to replace it with your version.
+Ta da!
+Not only have you thought carefully about typography and fonts, you've also learned how to serve a webpage from a Github repository.

+*Hint* You could use this as the basics of your submission for assessment, for your exercises.
+Build a webpage, link to your evidence, embed your images...
+For basic html [here's a really good guide to keep around](http://www.w3schools.com/html/default.asp).